 Only publishing this now, a message I received in September 2015, it was a very nice picture ánd reaction from Rich Bartlett - USA

 Through Facebook I received a very nice message from former US BMX Pro and good friend, Rich Bartlett.
 Check out his reaction and the pictures he did sent.
 I also added some pictures to this article since it also has to do with the Hisotry of BMX.
-Reaction is places in the Old & New section of my website.
+This reaction is published in the Old & New section of my website.
 Through the LINK underneath, you will get there.

 March 26th.
 Spectacular developments in BMX, from 1995 till 2016 ?

 An historical overview.

 For some time now I had the plan to write an article about the developments/evolution in the sport of BMX at the highest National and International level within the UCI, in the Elite Women and Men classes.
-Also all the other BMX classes followed the development closely.
+Also all the other BMX classes followed the developments closely.

 Since BMX started as an organized sport in the USA in the early 1970's (1973 to be exact, when the NBA was formed by Ernie Alexander) and was spread over the worlds since 1980/81 by the I.BMX.F.
 (International BMX Federation) and from 1996 on by the UCI, big changes took place.

-I think we have seen the following fases in the development of our BMX sport:
+I think we have seen the following phases in the development of our BMX sport:

 Phase 1, the pioneer periode from around < 1970 through 1979, mainly in the USA.

 Phase 2, BMX start to spread over the world with help of among others, the I.BMX.F., 1980/81 through 1990 (Old School periode).

-Fase 3, the recoqnition of BMX as a official sport by the FIAC/UCI.
-A working together relationship started between I.BMX.F. ánd the FIAC from 1991 through 1995 with the intend to merge at a certain point and time.
+Phase 3, the recoqnition of BMX as a official sport by the FIAC/UCI.
+A working together relationship started between I.BMX.F. ánd the FIAC from 1991 through 1995 with the intend to merge at a certain point and time (Old School periode).

-Fase 4, merge of I.BMX.F ánd FIAC into 1 organization, the UCI.
-A UCI BMX Comittee was formed.
+Phase 4, merge of I.BMX.F ánd FIAC into 1 organization, the UCI.
+A UCI BMX Committee was formed.
 This happened in 1996 and is stil running.